niolabs/docs/docs/custom-blocks/block-development.md

   * `stop`: tear down.
 This is where the block stops sending out signals and cancels jobs.
 * **signaling**
   * `process_signals(<list of signals>, input_id)`: receives input signals.
   * `notify_signals(<list of signals>, output_id)`: emits signals from the block.
+This method isn't actually intended to be overridden, but rather called by the block to notify signals.

 ### Current {{ book.product }} Blocks
-An additional resource for developing your custom block is the NIO-blocks library.
+An additional resource for developing your custom block is the [NIO-blocks library](https://github.com/nio-blocks).
 Search the NIO-blocks library for a block that has similar functionality to the block you want to create.
 Explore the code this block uses, the methods it overrides, and the modules it imports from the framework.
 These examples will help you develop your block.

 ### Example: Convert a Python Script to a Block